 You’ll Get Back to Basics in the Best Possible Way

 Getting out of the house is only the beginning.
 There are no “honey-do lists” on the open road, only bucket lists.
 Projects, repairs, home improvements and obligations to the community where you live and work are on hold.
-Don’t worry, the world is not going to end while you’re gone.
+Don’t worry, the world is not going to end while you’re traveling with the one you love.
 Of course, domestic duties still need your attention.
 But what does the traveler need to do to take care of the day-to-day stuff?
 Eat, sleep, put gas in the car, plan for fun, find a destination.
 All that other homey stuff is in your rearview mirror and your life has just gotten a lot simpler.

 Oh and no need to have meetings and take votes on decision-making.
-It’s just the two of you.
+It’s just the two of you on this couples road trip.
 Why not agree to take turns with having the final say?
 Or agree on categories each gets to decide?
-“It’s my day to pick out where we eat and yours to pick the entertainment.”
+“It’s my day to pick out where we eat and yours to pick the music.”

 Communication Becomes Easier on the Road